phil-mansfield/gotetra/README.md

 - Package `catalog` handles reading to and writing from different formats of particle catalogs.

-- Package `geom` provides functions for computing properties of 3D objects.
+- Package `geom` provides functions for computing properties of 3D objects within domains with periodic boundary conditions.

-- Package `grid` provides functions for operating on 3D grids.

 - Package `scripts` contains numerous large scripts for actually computing quantities.